nine7nine/Wine-Linux-stuff/README.md

 # Wine-Node:

 This tool is for creating psuedo-prefixes in Wine.
 The idea is to have a single 'master-prefix' or master-node that is your real wine-prefix.
 It's children or 'wine-nodes' are essentially minimal copies of the master-node, the rest is symlinked.
-This allows you to have muliplte 'throw away' prefixes; where you don't need to re-install ms runtimes and your apps, as they use that data from the master-node, while copying other needed files in order to keep them unique/separate.
+This allows you to have muliplte 'throw away' prefixes; where you don't need to re-install ms runtimes and your apps, as they use that data from the master-node, while copying only needed files in order to keep them unique/separate/sandboxed.
 It can be thought of as a psuedo/multi-user environment or sandbox templating/sharing...
 Some advanges are;

 * multiple prefixes that share some core data (reducing prefix sizes, significantly).
 * helpful for when you have massive sound libraries, app data or preset databases. (no need to copy to a new prefix).